tncma/Thuli/README.md

   Thuli is a Drupal installation profile by itself.
 So, if you'd be installing the site from the UI, you can just choose the profile as *Thuli* in the first page and then proceed as you would [normally install any other Drupal site](https://drupal.org/documentation/install/beginners).

   If you are using `drush`, you can execute the following command and you'll be done!
+Navigate to the URL of the site and login with the username `admin` and password `admin`:

       drush si thuli
         --db-url="mysql://dbuser:dbpass@dbhost/dbname"
         --account-name="admin"
         --account-pass="admin"
         --verbose

-  Navigate to the URL of the site and login with the username `admin` and password `admin`:

 - **Mobile**

   Stub

+API
+---

+There is a REST API that allows programatically performing several key actions on the site.
+While the initial intent was to use it from the mobile app, there is also the potential to build related applications using it.
+The API uses HTTP Basic Authentication.

+You can inspect the service endpoints and try out the API by importing [this collection](https://www.getpostman.com/collections/608629715bac0be5ac21) into the [Postman Chrome extension](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).

+Remember to change the base URL if you'd like to use your own local installation of Thuli.

 Features under development
 --------------------------